 Only optometrists who are board certified in Medical Optometry by the American Board of Certification in Medical Optometry (ABCMO) are recognized as specialists by Federal facilities, state licensed hospitals, teaching facilities, group practices and credentialing networks.

 The recognition of the Specialty of Medical Optometry is a significant achievement for the profession of optometry, and a step closer to inclusion in the Graduate Medical Education (GME) Program.
-However, augmentation of Medical Optometry subspecialties still needs to be accomplished.

 Current and Suggested Boards